Open-Swarm-Net/OSNAP/docs/OSNAP_Protocol.md

 ## 2. Background

-OutboundAgents are AI systems that have capabilities they can execute on behalf of a user.
-These capabilities might include gathering information, performing tasks, or interacting with other agents to complete complex actions.
+OutboundAgents are AI systems that have tools they can execute on behalf of a user.
+These tools might include gathering information, performing tasks, or interacting with other agents to complete complex actions.
 In order to collaborate effectively and efficiently, agents need a well-defined communication protocol that allows them to exchange messages, delegate tasks, and share status updates.

 ## 3. Protocol Design